 There is a certain level of uncertainty floating about, and with it, people begin to think more about the cost of living and saving up money for gray days.
 As a renter, there are certain bills you are supposed to pay every month, and it’s paramount that you know how to divide your income and keep track of your expenses.

+According to a recent study, 90% of Americans say that they will save more money after the Covid-19 pandemic.
 To help you out during these times, we’ve asked financial experts to share with us the advice they would give to renters on how to best manage their finances during this time and what spending habits to avoid.
 Here’s what they told us:

 Brian Brandow, founder of Debt Discipline